-Tutorial: Migrate SQL Server to an Azure SQL Database managed instance offline using DMS
+Tutorial: Migrate SQL Server to an Azure SQL Managed Instance offline using DMS

-You can use Azure Database Migration Service to migrate the databases from an on-premises SQL Server instance to an Azure SQL Database managed instance.
-For additional methods that may require some manual effort, see the article SQL Server instance migration to Azure SQL Database managed instance.
+You can use Azure Database Migration Service to migrate the databases from a SQL Server instance to an Azure SQL Managed Instance.
+For additional methods that may require some manual effort, see the article SQL Server instance migration to SQL Managed Instance.

-In this tutorial, you migrate the Adventureworks2012 database from an on-premises instance of SQL Server to a SQL Database managed instance by using Azure Database Migration Service.
+In this tutorial, you migrate the Adventureworks2012 database from an on-premises instance of SQL Server to a SQL Managed Instance by using Azure Database Migration Service.